Myrath

-Myrath (ميراث mīrāth, "Legacy") is a Tunisian progressive metal band formed in 2001 by guitarist Malek Ben Arbia and currently based in Tunisia.
+Myrath (ميراث mīrāth, "Legacy") is a Tunisian progressive metal band formed in 2001 by guitarist Malek Ben Arbia and currently based in France.
 The band has been noted for its mix of Arabic and Middle Eastern instrumentation with power metal and progressive rock and is considered an important band in oriental metal.
 They call their own sound "blazing desert metal".
 They are the first band from Tunisia to be signed to a record label outside the country.

 Career

 Early history

 Guitarist Malek Ben Arbia, then age 13, formed the band, first named X-Tazy, in 2001 with some childhood friends.
 The band played covers of blues, heavy metal, and death metal songs.
-Amongst numerous lineup changes, keyboardist/singer Elyes Bouchoucha joined in 2003 and became a permanent member.
+Amongst numerous lineup changes, keyboardist/singer Elyes Bouchoucha joined in 2003 and remained with the band until 2020.
 They eventually moved toward a progressive metal and oriental metal sound.
 In 2005 they released the EP Double Face via USB flash drives in Tunisia.
 The album gained some notice in Europe, leading to a contract with France's Bremmis Music.
 Now known as Myrath, the band became the first Tunisian act to sign with a European label.
 During this period they met French musician Kevin Codfert, who has been their producer ever since.

 Their first album under the name Myrath, produced by Codfert, was Hope in 2007.
 At this time the band included Arbia and Bouchoucha with bassist Anis Jouini, who became a permanent member, plus drummer Saif Louhibi.
 Shortly after the release of Hope, singer Zaher Zorgati joined the band and took over lead vocals from Bouchoucha.
 Zorgati's ability to combine Islamic chants with heavy metal wailing became a key component of Myrath's sound, while the band's lyrics began to focus on Tunisian folklore.

 The album Desert Call was released in 2010; this album's sound was compared favorably to that of Orphaned Land.
 Tales of the Sands followed in 2011.
 Drummer Morgan Berthet joined the band in 2012, forming a stable lineup for the next several years.
 They began to play European summer festivals regularly, and their first American appearance was at the ProgPower USA festival in 2013.